tableau/webhooks-docs/README.md

 1. Launch Postman and click **File** \> **Import** and then choose the Postman collection file you downloaded.

-1. Choose the **Tableau Webhooks Requests** collection on the left, and then select **Tableau Wehooks** from the environment dropdown menu on the top right.
+1. Choose the **Tableau Webhooks Requests** collection on the left, and then select **Tableau Webhooks** from the environment dropdown menu on the top right.

 1. To configure environment variables for webhooks, click the gear icon near the environment dropdown.
 In the **MANAGE ENVIRONMENTS** dialog, select **Tableau Webhooks**.
 Replace the placeholder URL for the `server` variable in the **CURRENT VARIABLE** column with your server URL (like `https://10ax.online.tableau.com`).
 Close the dialog.